cisco/mindmeld/source/blueprints/hr_assistant.rst

 9. Using the Question Answerer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :doc:`Question Answerer <../userguide/kb>` component in MindMeld is mainly used within dialogue state handlers for retrieving information from the knowledge base.
-In the case of an HR assistant that intelligently retrieves information from a knowledge base of employee information a question answerer is essential.
+In the case of an HR assistant that intelligently retrieves information from a knowledge base of employee information or policy questions, a question answerer is essential.
 Other than the unsupported intent, all of the intents in the HR Assistant make use of the Question Answerer.

 .. code:: python